On the estimation of extreme directional multivariate quantiles: Introduction

-Therefore, inspired by \cite{dehaan1995} where an \textit{out-sample} estimator for bivariate level curves of a distribution function $F$ was established, the contributions of this paper are three fold: 1) to include the directional framework given in \cite{torres1st,torres2nd} in the multivariate extreme value analysis, 2) to provide the expression of the estimator for those directional high level quantiles in a general dimension $d$ and 3) to introduce a non-parametric estimation method for these high level directional quantiles.
+Therefore, inspired by \cite{dehaan1995} where an \textit{out-sample} estimator for bivariate level curves of a distribution function $F$ was established, the contribution in this paper is threefold: 1) to include the directional framework given in \cite{torres1st,torres2nd} in the \textit{MEVT} analysis, 2) to establish an estimator those directional high level quantiles in a general dimension $d$ and 3) to provide a non-parametric estimation method for these high level directional quantiles and some asymptotic results.

 The paper is organized as follows.
-In Section \ref{sec:dirExtremes} we summarize the main definitions and results related to the directional multivariate framework used in the paper.
-Section \ref{sec:assum} introduces definitions from the multivariate extreme theory to fix conditions over the random vector $\mathbf{X}$ that allow to ensure the results of the paper.
-In Section \ref{sec:qCharacterization}, we describe, based on the heuristic ideas in \cite{dehaan1995}, the characterization of the elements of the \textit{DMQ} at high levels.
+In Section \ref{sec:dirExtremes} we summarize the main definitions and results related to the directional framework used in the paper.
+Section \ref{sec:assum} introduces definitions from the multivariate extreme theory to fix conditions over the random vector $\mathbf{X}$ that allow to ensure the results under the directional framework.
+In Section \ref{sec:qCharacterization}, we describe the characterization of the elements of the \textit{DMQ} at high levels, based on the heuristic ideas in \cite{dehaan1995}.
 Section \ref{sec:inference} develops statistical tools to perform an \textit{out-sample} estimation of the \textit{DMQ}.
-Firstly, it is provided the high level estimator in Section \ref{subsec:qEstimator}.
+The high level estimator is introduced in Section \ref{subsec:qEstimator}.
 Asymptotic normality of this estimator is presented in Section \ref{subsec:normality}.
-Later on, we adapt a bootstrap-based method to deal with the tuning parameters.
+Later on, we adapt a bootstrap-based method to deal with the tuning parameter.
 Section \ref{sec:tExample} illustrates the performance of our multivariate estimation procedure (in dimensions $d=2$ and $d=3$) in a multivariate $t-$distribution case.
 Section \ref{sec:realCase} presents a directional analysis over daily filtered returns of three different international indices.
 Finally, in Section \ref{sec:conclusions} some conclusions and perspectives are provided.
-Proofs and auxiliary results are postponed to \ref{sec:proofs}.
+Proofs and auxiliary results are postponed to Appendix \ref{sec:proofs}.